Saul of Tarsus, also known by his Roman name, Paul, was born in the modern-day region of southern Turkey in about the

 He was a citizen of Rome, proud of his Jewish heritage and of the status of his wealthy family.
 Scholars believe that, starting around 30 CE, Paul began to hear rumors about John the Baptist and eventually about Jesus, preaching and performing healing miracles in villages located on the eastern shore of the Mediterranean Sea.

-As a boy, Jesus often questioned the Rabbis about the laws and traditions of his Jewish faith.
+As a boy, Jesus of Nazareth often questioned the Rabbis about the laws and traditions of his Jewish faith.
 Eventually, he began to talk about his own beliefs, that the true relationship between God and man wasn’t governed by strict adherence to law but was instead centered on love, humility, and forgiveness; ideas that contradicted the writings of the Hebrew Bible

 In contrast to the thundering, omnipotent God of the Jewish people, Jesus compared God to a loving father or to a shepherd carefully protecting his flocks of sheep.
 His teachings were misunderstood and he was condemned for blasphemy.
-Prompted by the Pharisees, Jesus was arrested by Roman soldiers and crucified in 34 CE.
-“Christians” continued to worship their God – in secret, though, to avoid persecution by the Jews and the Romans.
+Jesus was arrested by Roman soldiers and crucified in 34 CE.

 By his own admission, Paul fervently persecuted Christians.
 He was standing in a nearby crowd as St. Stephen, the first Christian martyr, was stoned to death in the streets of Jerusalem.